 - 9 additional hours may be some combination of lower- and/or upper-division courses.
+HST/REL 111 Introduction to Asia, HU, H, G (3) is recommended but not required.
 6 hours may be satisfied with language and literature courses limited to 321 and above.
 See an Asian Studies advisor for a list of acceptable courses.

 - Students must demonstrate proficiency in an Asian language at the intermediate level.
 The language requirement can be satisfied by completing the 201 and 202 sequence, one year of study abroad at the intermediate level, or satisfactory placement on a proficiency exam.
 Asian languages include: Chinese; Hindu/Urdu; Indonesian; Japanese; Korean; Thai; Vietnamese.